alg-znsy-li/mofe-time/README.md

 Moirai(https://github.com/SalesforceAIResearch/uni2ts)

 ## Concat
-If you have any questions of our method or code, please concate caoyuji@lixiang.com or liuyiwen@lixiang.com
+If you have any questions or want to use the code, please contact caoyuji@lixiang.com or liuyiwen@lixiang.com

 ## Other Work
 asLLR: LLM Based Leads Raking In Auto Sales（https://github.com/alg-znsy-li/as_llr）